Magnus Carlsen: 2010

 Carlsen won the 72nd Corus chess tournament played 16–31 January with 8½ points.
 His ninth-round loss to Kramnik ended a streak of 36 rated games undefeated.
 Carlsen struggled in the last round against Fabiano Caruana, but saved a draw, leaving him half a point ahead of Kramnik and Shirov.

 In March it was announced that Carlsen had split from Kasparov and would no longer use him as a trainer, although Carlsen later stated that they would remain in contact and he would continue to attend training sessions with Kasparov.

 Carlsen shared first place alongside Ivanchuk in the Amber blindfold and rapid tournament.
 Scoring 6½/11 in the blindfold and 8/11 in the rapid, Carlsen accumulated 14½ from a possible 22 points.
-Carlsen helped Anand prepare for the World Chess Championship 2010 against Veselin Topalov, which Anand won 6½–5½ to retain the title.
-Carlsen had also helped Anand prepare for the World Chess Championships in 2007 and 2008.
+Carlsen helped Vishy Anand prepare for the World Championship 2010 against Veselin Topalov, which Anand won 6½–5½ to retain the title.
+Carlsen had earlier helped Anand prepare for his World Championships in 2007 and 2008.

-Carlsen won the Bazna Kings Tournament in Romania in June, two points ahead of Radjabov and Boris Gelfand.
+Carlsen won the Bazna Kings Tournament in Romania in June, two points ahead of Teimour Radjabov and Boris Gelfand.
 In August, Carlsen played in the Arctic Securities Chess Stars tournament in Kristiansund, Norway., defeating Anand 1½–½ in the two-game final to win the championship.

 Carlsen suffered setbacks in his next two tournaments.
 In the 39th Chess Olympiad he scored 4½/8, losing three games, to Baadur Jobava, Michael Adams, and Sanan Sjugirov; these were his first losses with the black pieces in more than a year.
 His team, Norway, finished 51st out of 149 teams.

 Carlsen played in the Grand Slam Masters Final in October, which he had qualified for automatically by winning three of the previous year's four Grand Slam chess events.
 The average Elo of the participants at the time was 2789, making the Grand Slam Final the strongest chess tournament in history.
-In the first round, Carlsen lost with black to Kramnik; this was Carlsen's second consecutive loss to Kramnik, and placed his hold on the world ranking in jeopardy.
+In the first round, Carlsen lost with black to Kramnik; this was Carlsen's second consecutive loss to Kramnik, and placed his hold on the world No. 1 ranking in jeopardy.
 In his second round, Carlsen lost with the white pieces to Anand; this was his first loss as White since January 2010.
 Carlsen recovered somewhat in the latter part of the tournament, achieving a win over Shirov, and finishing with 2½/6; Kramnik won the event with 4/6.